kripersa/kripersa/README.md

 - 👋 Hi, I’m @kripersa
-- 👀 I’m interested in programin
+- 👀 I’m interested in programing
-- 🌱 I’m currently learning Html
+- 🌱 I’m currently learning Html,Css,Javascript
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me

 <!---
 kripersa/kripersa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.